Mazda MX-5 (NA): M2 special editions

-M2 Corp. released the M2-1001 Roadster in December 1991.
+M2 released the M2-1001 Roadster in December 1991.
 It was a special "Limited Production" Roadster variant that was a short production run of only 300 units, in a special Blue/Black Mica Paint, with a sticker price of $26,000.
 Prospective buyers were required to show up in person at M2's Tokyo headquarters to register for a lottery to place an order for this extremely limited Roadster.

 This upscale Roadster was M2's first turn-key, race-ready offering.
 A list of popular features, while not exhaustive, is as follows: functional front airdam with integrated fog lamps, vintage aero mirrors, 4-point roll bar, vintage gauge cluster, fixed back bucket seats, polished 3-spoke steering wheel, stiffer suspension package with M2 specific rates, polished aluminum strut brace, upgraded exhaust by HKS, intake system, 1.6 L motor with new aggressive pistons, upgraded camshaft, lightweight flywheel, LSD cooling intake, manual steering, manual windows (A/C was optional), racing pedals, centerless console with matching shortened radio bezel, aluminum gas filler cap, a more aggressive wheel & tire package (15- x 6-inch Panasport rims), and a rear spoiler (which became standard for the R package).
 The performance changes made to the Roadster would bump the power to 98 kW at 7,000 rpm, and 148 Nm of torque at 5,500 rpm.
 Once released, it proved so popular that people were paying up to $35,000 for one.